The 7 feasts in the bible

 For many hundreds of years the church has not taken the feasts seriously, but has exchanged them with so called “Christian” and pagan festivals instead.

 I think it is important to notice that the 7 feasts are not the Jews Feasts but Gods Feasts, they are for, and to the Lord, just as it is continuously said in Gods word.
+It it explicitely saying Gods feasts in the bible!
+Therefor they are Feasts from and to God!

-The Hebrew word used here is Moed or Moedim is the word used for the feast days and means: Appointed time, place of meeting. it is a time or place of meeting together!
+The Hebrew word used here is Moed or Moedim it is the word used for the feast days and means: Appointed time, place of meeting. it is a time or place of meeting together!

 Leviticus 23 talks about all 7 feasts, and how they are to be remembered.